gamousquesORT/vibe_coding_test3/README.md

 - Convert scores from original scale to a new scale
 - Display detailed breakdown of scores for each student
 - Verify score conversion accuracy
+- Automatically store quiz data in SQLite database
-- Export results to CSV
+- Export results to CSV or Excel

 ## Requirements